-It is a business practice in which the service seeking company (referred to as customer) hires the services of a third party, commonly referred to as client or service provider, to perform the activities relating to services, manufacturing, development, and other business processes on the behalf of the customer company.
+It is a business practice in which the service-seeking company (referred to as customer) hires the services of a third party, commonly referred to as client or service provider, to perform the activities relating to services, manufacturing, development, and other business processes on the behalf of the customer company.

 The term outsourcing emerged as an extensively accepted term in 1989 and was readily adopted throughout the decades afterward.
-Numerous outsourcing companies emerged in all sectors of businesses.
+Numerous outsourcing companies emerged in all sectors of business.
 New types and industry-specific sub-models of outsourcing such as offshore outsourcing, onshore outsourcing, and outsourcing nearshore models emerged to offer specialist outsourcing services.